Open runtime evidence standard for AI agents

 after

 The LLM call returned.
-Carries reasoning and response content for transcript-grade Article 12 records.
+Carries reasoning and response content for transcript-grade records when the provider exposes it.

 ModelResponse